susanodii/MKDocs_User_Guide/MKDocs.md

 - **Preview your site as you work**

 MCKDocs allows you to preview you documentation as you work.
-It auto reload and refresh your browser anytime you save any change made to your work.
+It auto reloads and refresh your browser anytime you save any change made to your work.

 - **Host Anywhere**